 - Whipped cream – I used unsweetened whipped coconut cream as I made a vegan protein hot chocolate.

-- Marshmallow – there are plenty of healthy marshmallows on the market, including vegan protein ones.
+- Marshmallows – there are plenty of healthy marshmallows on the market, including vegan protein ones.

 - Sprinkle of cocoa powder